SciML/ModelingToolkit.jl/docs/src/highlevel.md

 # High Level API

-The high level API allows modelers to interactively build models in a symbolic manner.
-It is designed as a semi-DSL for easily building large complex models and manipulating the models to generate optimal forms for utilizing in numerical methods.
+The high-level API allows modelers to interactively build models in a symbolic manner.
+It is designed as a semi-DSL for easily building large complex models and manipulating the models to generate optimal forms to be used in numerical methods.

 ## Examples

 ### Example 1: Symbolically Building an ODEProblem for DifferentialEquations.jl

 Let's build an ODE.
-First we define some variables.
+First, we define some variables.
 In a differential equation system, we need to differentiate between our (dependent) variables and parameters.
-Therefore we label them as follows:
+Therefore, we label them as follows:

 ```julia
 using ModelingToolkit